Gaining website performance from object caching technology

 Also, check that the object-cache.php drop-in file exists in your site's wp-content folder.

-To enable Redis from WP-CLI, then run this command:
+To enable Redis from the WP-CLI, then run this command:

 wp redis enable